 Most of our core products contain narcotic ingredients.
 As a result of reports of misuse or abuse of prescription narcotics, the sale of such drugs may be subject to new regulation, including the development and implementation of risk management programs, which may prove difficult or expensive to comply with, and we and other pharmaceutical companies may face lawsuits.
 Most of our core products contain narcotic ingredients.
 Misuse or abuse of such drugs can lead to physical or other harm.
-In the past two years, reportedly widespread misuse or abuse of OxyContin, a Purdue

-Frederick product containing the narcotic oxycodone, resulted in the strengthening of warnings on its labeling.
+In the past two years, reportedly widespread misuse or abuse of OxyContin, a Purdue Frederick product containing the narcotic oxycodone, resulted in the strengthening of warnings on its labeling.
 In addition, the manufacturer of OxyContin faces numerous lawsuits, including class action lawsuits, related to OxyContin misuse or abuse.
-On March 23, 2004 we received final approval from the FDA for bioequivalent versions of the 10mg, 20mg and 40mg strengths of OxyContin and, following the favorable decision we received from the court on January 5, 2004 in our patent litigation with Purdue Frederick, we are awaiting the outcome of Purdue Frederick[]s appeal.
+On March 23, 2004 we received final approval from the FDA for bioequivalent versions of the 10mg, 20mg and 40mg strengths of OxyContin and tentative approval from the FDA for a bioequivalent version of 80mg strength OxyContin.
+Following the favorable decision we received from the court on January 5, 2004 in our patent litigation with Purdue Frederick, we are awaiting the outcome of Purdue Frederick] s appeal.
 We may be subject to litigation similar to the OxyContin suits related to our generic version of OxyContin or any other narcotic-containing product we market.